lincolnnguyen18/FoodTracker/FoodTracker/Pseudocode.md

         Override viewDidLoad
             Call super
             Make view controller delegate of nameTextField
+            If meal property non-nil (received from source view controller of unwind segue) then configure meal view controller to display data from meal property
             Enable saveButton only when textField is nonempty by calling updateSaveButtonState whenever view loads Override touchesBegan
             End editing